 Demonstrate Engineering Progress

-The quarterly review is due and the only data available is ticket counts -- which single out individuals rather than illuminate the system.
+Quarterly review is due and the only data is ticket counts -- singling out individuals, not illuminating the system.
 This guide walks you through preparing a quarterly presentation with Landmark: system-level trends, marker evidence, and engineer voice that show direction without naming individuals.

 Prerequisites

-- Getting Started: Map for Leadership -- install Map, migrate the activity schema, load your roster, and sync GetDX data.
+- Getting Started: Map for Leaders -- install Map, migrate the activity schema, load your roster, and sync GetDX data.

 -